Frequently Asked Questions about COVID-19

 - Disinfect surfaces in your home and workplace.

-- Cover your face with a tissue when you sneeze or cough, then throw the tissue away.
+- Cover your face with a tissue when you sneeze or cough.
+Throw the tissue away immediately.

 What do I do if I think I’m getting sick?

-If you think you are getting sick, call your primary care provider.
-He or she can help find out what condition you have and the best way to get better.
+If you think you are getting sick, call your primary care provider (PCP).
+He or she can help find out why you feel that way.
+Your PCP will know how to help you feel better.
 In case of an emergency, call 911.

-How do I know if I am at high risk?
+How do I know if I am at high risk for COVID-19?

 - Chronic obstructive pulmonary disease (COPD).